ParkerGagliano/Slot/README.md

 # Slot
 # Description
 Created while learning JyServer to control the DOM with flask.
-This is part of my learning for flask to use within my software engineering class final group project
+This is part of my learning of flask to use within my software engineering class final group project

 Must install flask and jyserver pip install Flask